INTERNATIONAL DOOR ASSOCIATION, INC.

 6. To conduct or engage in all of the foregoing purposes, or other incidental thereto; but the purposes are expressly to exclude any infringement on the anti-trust laws with reference to establishment of prices or disposing of products or any unreasonable restraints of trade.

 The affairs of the Association shall be governed by its Board of Directors, hereinafter referred to as Board.

 Section 2.
 Composition of the Board

-The Board shall consist of one (1) Installing/Servicing Dealer Member for each region designated by the Board.
-Eight (8) members of the Board shall be Primary Industry Manufacturer/Vendor Members.
-The immediate past president shall be an ex-officio member of the Board.
+The Board shall consist of one (1) Dealer Member for each region designated by the Board.
+Eight (8) members of the Board shall be Supplier Members.
+The immediate Past President shall be an ex-officio member of the Board.

 Section 3.
 Duties

 The Board shall have control and management of the affairs of the Association, with authority to conduct the business of the Association.